dnataraj/healthbee/README.md

 #### Development Notes
 * TODO: (High) Move the consumer/auditor functionality into pkg, where it belongs
 * TODO: Highlight testing strategy and possibilities - both unit and integration
-* TODO: Complete API implementation
+* TODO: Add support for site & metrics removal

 #### Attributions and credits
 * Attributions have been mentioned in the source code wherever appropriate but are also listed here